Mark Birtles

 – Edie Melson, Director of the Blue Ridge Mountains Christian Writers Conference

-“A riveting story, pointing to an advanced civilization that may have once inhabited the earth.
+“A riveting story, pointing to an advanced civilization that may have once ruled the earth.
 The unique storyline will have you reaching alternately for your Bible, and for Book Two.”

 – Linda Rodante, Award-winning Author of 16 Volumes of Christian Fiction